 Just like the IC-A25C model, the Nav version is 8.33kHz Narrow Band capable.

 Any questions about handheld aviation radios?
 Have a good/bad experience with any of the models above?
-Let us know in the comments below!
+Shoot us a message!